McKlaud76/Timmy/PCB/readme.md

 (c) 2021 KWF

-Gerbers: rev. 0.12 retired and it should NOT be used for any PCB making.
+Gerbers: rev. 0.12 retired and it should NOT be used for any PCB manufactiring.

-Timmy PCB rev. 0.2 is not public and Gerber files are NOT available.
+Newer Timmy PCB rev. 0.2 or higher are not public.
+Gerber files are NOT available.

-Date: 16/08/2021
+Date: 24/10/2021

 --------------------------------------------------------------------------------